-A cigar is a tightly rolled bundle of dried and fermented tobacco leaves which is lit for the purpose of smoking.
-Cigars are broadly categorized according the shape and size and the type of tobacco leaves used.
+A cigar is a tightly rolled bundle of dried and fermented tobacco leaves lit for smoking.
+Cigars are broadly categorized according to the shape and size and the type of tobacco leaves used.

-The type of tobacco leaves used in a cigar determines its flavour and smoking characteristics.
-The cigar is made of three types of tobacco leaves – wrappers, fillers and binders.
+The tobacco leaves used in a cigar determine its flavor and smoking characteristics.
+The cigar contains three types of tobacco leaves – wrappers, fillers, and binders.

-The wrapper forms the outermost covering of the cigar and determines the flavour and the color of a cigar.
-It is considered that 40 percent of the flavour comes from the wrapper and the remaining 60 percent comes from the binder and filler.
+The wrapper forms the outermost covering of the cigar and determines the flavor and color of a cigar.
+It is considered that 40 percent of the flavor comes from the wrapper and the remaining 60 percent comes from the binder and filler.
 There are many types of wrappers used in cigars.

-Some of the wrapper types are Caro, Colorado and Oscuro.
-Caro is lightest of the shade i.e. greenish, Colorado is reddish brown and Oscuro is very black.
-Generally, it is considered that dark wrapper adds sweetness to the flavour of cigar while light ones add to the dryness.
+Some of the wrapper types are Caro, Colorado, and Oscuro.
+Caro is the lightest of the shade, i.e., greenish, Colorado is reddish brown, and Oscuro is very black.
+Generally, it is considered that dark wrapper adds sweetness to the cigar flavor while light ones add to the dryness.

 Fillers determine the blend of a cigar.
-“Blend”, which means the flavour of a cigar, is determined and controlled by using different types of tobacco leaves depending upon the strength.
-The amount of oil present in the filler makes the strong blend.
+“Blend,” which means the flavor of a cigar, is determined and controlled by using different tobacco leaves depending upon the strength.
+The amount of oil present in the filler makes the blend strong.

-Types of Cigars on the Basis of Size and Shape
+Types of Cigars based on Size and Shape

 “Vitora” is the term used together for the shape and size of a cigar.
-On the basis of shape and size, cigars are generally classified as Parejo and Figurado.
+Based on shape and size, cigars are generally classified as Parejo and Figurado.
 Parejo is the most common and simple shape of a cigar.
 It is cylindrical and straight from one end to the other.

-The high quality figurado cigars are available in different shapes.
-From the very famous Torpedo, Perfecto and Presidente, they are also manufactured in the shape of rugby ball and baseball bat.
-Although these unusually shaped cigars are used as collectors’ items.
+High-quality figurado cigars are available in different shapes.
+The very famous Torpedo, Perfecto, and Presidente are also manufactured in the shape of a rugby ball and baseball bat.
+However, these unusually shaped cigars are used as collectors’ items.